juanfranblanco/Nethereum.Docs/Nethereum.Docs/docs/Ethereum-glossary-for-newbies/hash_function.md

 ##  What is a cryptographic hash function?

 ####  tl;dr
-Cryptographic hash function take an input and convert it into a cyphered output.
+Cryptographic hash functions take an input and convert it into a cyphered output.

 ```mermaid
 graph LR